Eberhardt School featured in “Best 296 Business Schools: 2013 Edition”

 While most students will complete the dual-degree program in this manner, a second option now allows first year PharmD students to apply for the MBA at the end of their first year of the doctor of pharmacy program.
 If accepted as a current PharmD, you will begin your MBA coursework in the fall of year three and then complete pharmacy rotations in year four.
 For more information on this option, please contact Dr. Peter Hilsenrath.

 PharmD/MBA students complete their healthcare electives with students competing the MBA in healthcare management, which allows for additional perspectives from those developing careers in other sectors of healthcare.
 In addition, there are experiential opportunities to expand your knowledge beyond the traditional curriculum.
-For example, Pacific students recently took second place at a competition hosted by the American College of Healthcare Executives with a joint team of students.
+For example, Pacific students recently took first place at a competition hosted by the American College of Healthcare Executives with a joint team of students.
 Also, external funding has facilitated an annual field trip to Washington D.C. which focuses on policy issues in the healthcare industry.

 The ultimate goal of the PharmD/MBA program is to provide graduates with skills, knowledge, and practical experience needed for a career that may lead to an executive position in the pharmaceutical industry, with health care organizations, or retail pharmaceutical corporations.

 - Department head in a pharmaceutical manufacturing corporation

 - Leadership position in a pharmaceutical distribution organization